samson84/find-my-movies/README.md

 - [x] By clicking on an address, the app tries to find the related English wikipedia page (with a REST request)
 - [x] and then displays a summary of it in a detail panel (e.g. first paragraph),
 - [x] along with a clickable link that opens in a new window in IMDB and wikipedia
-- [ ] Bonus: Dual state search engine; a “related” button next to the two links in the movie: this switches the movie list from search results to a list of related movies related to the selected movie.
+- [-] Bonus: Dual state search engine; a “related” button next to the two links in the movie: this switches the movie list from search results to a list of related movies related to the selected movie.

 - [x] A working web page
 - [x] Spinner while loading data from TMDBW or wikipedia
-- [ ] Search for related movies
+- [-] Search for related movies
 - [x] Bonus # 1: Use Material-UI library, Material-UI look
-- [ ] Bonus # 2: Tests
+- [x] Bonus # 2: Tests

 ### Worklog